Ford sees more vehicles exported from India: CEO

-* RBI says makes partial allotment of 1.63 percent on 30 bids at 91-day tbill auction

-CHENNAI, INDIA, June 17 Ford Motor Co expects to see more of its vehicles exported from India, Chief Executive Alan Mulally said, as the company looks to build more vehicles using global platforms, or chassis, to cut costs and quicken product development.
+CHENNAI Ford Motor Co (F.N) expects to see more of its vehicles exported from India, Chief Executive Alan Mulally said, as the company looks to build more vehicles using global platforms, or chassis, to cut costs and quicken product development.

-Mulally is on a visit to the southern Indian city of Chennai ahead of the launch of Ford's EcoSport compact crossover.
+Mulally is on a visit to Chennai ahead of the launch of Ford's EcoSport compact crossover.

 Ford plans to export the EcoSport from Chennai for the European market where the vehicle will compete in a growing, but increasingly crowded segment.
 Its launch is expected in late 2013.